Up

 PD USB (Power Delivery).

-The MagSafe charger uses USB-C to charge Iphone and other devices.
+The MagSafe charger uses USB-C to charge iPhones and other devices.

 File Transfer